bluemellophone/scout-frontend/README.md

-# MWS-frontend
+# scout-frontend

-The frontend for MWS, written in React with Material UI components.
+The frontend for Scout, written in React with Material UI components.
 This project is not in production yet, but it is under active development.

 ## Contributions

 Found a bug?
-Submit a report [here](https://github.com/WildMeOrg/mws-frontend/issues/new).
+Submit a report [here](https://github.com/WildMeOrg/scout-frontend/issues/new).

 Developer contributions are very much appreciated =).
-Take a gander at the [contribution guide](https://github.com/WildMeOrg/codex-frontend/blob/master/CONTRIBUTION_GUIDE.md).
+Take a gander at the [contribution guide](https://github.com/WildMeOrg/scout-frontend/blob/master/CONTRIBUTION_GUIDE.md).
 If you are a Python dev interested in helping with our project, take a look at the [backend](https://github.com/wildmeorg/houston).
 And if you are a data scientist/machine learning guru take a look at [WBIA](https://github.com/WildMeOrg/wildbook-ia).

-We are also looking for help from designers and 3D modelers!
+We are also looking for help from graphic designers!
 Please send an email to ben@wildme.org if you are interested.

 ## Development